ethanvachon/workbook/src/reflections/wk1/quiz1.md

 <!-- enter you answer in the space below -->
 ```

+The display: flex property changes the way elements in html are contained.
+Normally they would take up the entire width of a line, but this property displays everything in an inline style.
+It also allows you to use the flex properties, which you can use to position elements much easier than standard css.
 ```

 **11.** What `CSS` properties affect the size of a box model?